rudelm/rudelm.github.io/content/post/2020/09/21/configure-mail-transport-agent-on-raspbian-with-external-smtp-server/index.md

 auth on

 # TODO: Use your own user name fpr the mail account
-user &lt;The username of the email account you use for sending emails>
+user  <The username of the email account you use for sending emails>

 # Password method 1: Add the password to the system keyring, and let msmtp get
 # it automatically.
 To set the keyring password using Gnome's libsecret: